 A chocolate peanut butter pie with avocado, as well as other wholesome ingredients, and no oven required.
 Made of dark chocolate and peanut butter, this pie is basically a giant peanut butter cup.
 And it is vegan, gluten-free, dairy-free, and egg-free.
+View my step by step video below!

 Chocolate Peanut Butter Pie